devr24/Cloud.Core.Messaging.GcpPubSub/readme.md

 ```

 ### Entity Send/Recieve Authorisation
-To carry out any create or delete entity, GCP PubSub permissions are required.
-The following permissions are required:
+To carry out any reading/publishing of messages, the follwoing GCP PubSub permissions are required:

 - Pub/Sub Subscriber - for reading messages in a stream
-- Pub/Sub Viewer - for reaching messages one by one
+- Pub/Sub Viewer - for receiving messages one by one

 ## Managing Topics